Pekko

 Finns pay tribute to Pekko during the sowing and harvest seasons.
 Most notably, during Kekri, or the harvest festival, Finns worship Pekko to gain a bountiful harvest.
 Wooden effigies with holes for candles in the head were left near granaries to honor Pekko.

 Marking the end of the harvest season, Finns partake in feasts, libations, and saunas.
-The Kekri Festival originally fell on September 29th, but it was later changed to correspond with All Saints Day on November 1st.
-With this change, the Finns began honoring the spirits of ancestors in conjunction with the other revelries.
+The Kekri Festival initially fell on September 29th, but was later moved to coincide with All Saints Day on November 1st.
+With this change, the Finns began honoring the spirits of their ancestors alongside the other revelries.

-Juhannus is an integral holiday in Finland and other Nordic countries.
-This festival corresponds with the summer soltices and is often referred to as Midsummer Festival.
-Weddings are often organized around Juhannus as it symbolizes fertility, renewal, joy, and community.
+Juhannus is an integral part of the holiday season in Finland and other Nordic countries.
+This festival corresponds with the summer solstice and is often called the Midsummer Festival.
+Weddings are frequently held around Juhannus because it symbolizes fertility, renewal, joy, and community.

 Beer and sahti are integral parts of the Juhannus festival.
 While many do not specifically honor him, beer brewing holds strong symbolism in the Midsummer Festival.
 The Nordic countries revel during the Midsummer Festival, partaking in libations as they enjoy endless daylight.